LuckyMace/Members/README.md

 # Members
 CRUD rest application for working with Members.
 Application has no UI, only REST API for requests.

-Technologies: Spring Boot, MVC, Security, MongoDB, Docker, Swagger, Maven
+Technologies: Java 1.8, Spring Boot, MVC, Security, MongoDB, Docker, Swagger, Maven

 Member entity:
 - Id